the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 #### Team Skills
 #### Teaching (TEACH)
 Working in a group means being able to effectively perform e.g. onboarding, or more formal teaching procedures to their colleagues.
-We deliberately mention, that giving code review is also part of teaching.
+We deliberately mention, that giving code reviews is also part of teaching.
 Code review can be part of teaching people on improving their skills.

 #### Project Management (PM)
 The RSE should have knowledge about project management.
-At some institutes it follows the practices of the local research groups, but it is useful, if an RSE knows its place in a PM scheme, or can bring in new ideas for improvement.
+At some institutes, it follows the practices of the local research groups, but it is useful, if an RSE knows its place in a PM scheme, or can bring in new ideas for improvement.

 #### working in a team (TEAM)